sapio-lang/sapio/docs/PROGRAM_EMULATION.md

 `SignedTransactionView` exposes the fields covered by the supported Taproot `SIGHASH_ALL` signature: version, lock time, input outpoints and sequences, previous output amounts and scripts, all outputs, and the selected input index.
+V2 additionally exposes the authenticated Taproot internal key and the annex committed by the signature.
 It deliberately does not expose scriptSig bytes, witness stacks, transaction weight, txid, or arbitrary PSBT metadata as predicate inputs.
 An evaluator must not base acceptance on ambient host state.
 The WASM host exposes only the